 Disclosure Requirements - Investment Funds - Australia

-In order to comply with the applicable legislation, customers holding Australian investment funds or entering into transactions in the Australian market must consent and are hereby deemed to consent to the required legal disclosure.
+In order to comply with the applicable legislation, customers with holdings in Australian investment funds or entering into transactions in the Australian market must consent and are hereby deemed to consent to the required legal disclosure.
 Such consent includes the appointment of the requestor (for example, the fund manager and its agents, the regulators) as their attorney-in-fact, under power of attorney, to collect from CBL the required information to be disclosed.
-Customers who do not grant such authority to CBL cannot hold such investment funds or financial instruments in their accounts with CBL.
+Customers who do not grant such authority cannot hold such investment funds or financial instruments in their accounts with CBL.

 Background and legal basis